MatthN/MatthN.github.io/_posts/2024-03-02-Predicting-house-prices.markdown

   credit:
   creditlink:
 ---

+In the captivating world of data science, every dataset tells a story, waiting to be unraveled by the curious and the bold.
+Today, we embark on an exhilarating journey through the streets of Ames, Iowa—a journey not just through its quaint neighborhoods but through the intricate labyrinth of data that holds the secrets to one of the most pressing questions in the real estate market: **What determines the price of a house?**

+In this journey we will explore the data and try to understand what variables have an important impact on the price of a house.
+We will finetune several models, look into where they fall short and how we can improve on the predictions.

 ## Loading the Data and Initial Exploration
 The data that we will be working with is available on Kaggle [here](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques).